In this article:

 In order for the deferral period to apply to a non-borrowing spouse, they must have been and continue to:

-Failure to meet the NBS referral requirements will result in the loan becoming due.
+Failure to meet the NBS deferral requirements will result in the loan becoming due.
 You’ll notice these requirements come up often, and they might even seem a bit repetitive.
 That’s because nearly all non-borrowing spouse protections rely on meeting these obligations.

 If the eligible NBS meets the above requirements, they may continue to live in the home and are not required to repay the loan at that time.
 When the NBS dies, moves, or otherwise fails to meet the terms of the deferral period, the loan becomes due.